Updated April 2026

 Important Titration Notes

-Dose flexibility: Phase 2 studied 0.3-4.5 mg monotherapy.
-CagriSema programs centered on 2.4 mg cagrilintide with semaglutide.
+Dose flexibility: Phase 2 studied monotherapy doses from 0.3-4.5 mg/week.
+By contrast, the phase 3 CagriSema programs centered on 2.4 mg/week of cagrilintide alongside semaglutide.

-Missed dose guidance: With a ~7-8 day half-life, administer the missed dose if the next scheduled dose is more than 3 days away; otherwise skip and resume schedule.
+Missed dose guidance: Because cagrilintide has a ~7-8 day half-life, a missed weekly dose can be taken if the next scheduled dose is more than 3 days away.
+If the next dose is closer than 3 days, skip the missed dose and return to the normal schedule.
 Do not double dose.

-Phase 3 context: REDEFINE/REIMAGINE standardized 16-week escalation to 2.4 mg/week for combination regimens, while RENEW is evaluating monotherapy.
+Phase 3 context: REDEFINE and REIMAGINE used a 16-week escalation schedule to reach 2.4 mg/week in combination regimens, while RENEW continues to evaluate monotherapy.

 Cagrilintide Reconstitution Guide